-- 1. Detention will be held during tutoring two days a week and parents will be notified of each action. - 2.
-Students having a valid excuse can make up missed detention. - 3.
-Students that attend detention in the afternoon must provide their own transportation home. - 4.
-Students that do not complete their assigned detention within the limited time ascribed will be placed in either In-School Suspension or Out-of-School Suspension for the number of days that were not attended in detention without a valid excuse. - 5.
+- 1. Detention will be held during I&O during the week and parents will be notified of each action. - 2.
+Students having a valid excuse can make up for missed detention. - 3.
+Students that do not complete their assigned detention within the limited time ascribed will be placed in either In-School Suspension or Out-of-School Suspension for the number of days that were not attended in detention without a valid excuse. - 4.
 The purpose of detention is to remediate behavior so as not to have to administer a more severe punishment, such as suspension.